CovertLab/WholeCellEcoliRelease/README.md

 There are two ways to run the model:

    1. Use the manual runscripts.
-   2. Queue up a Fireworks workflow, then run it.
+   2. Queue up a FireWorks workflow, then run it.

 ## Using the manual runscripts

 These scripts will run the parameter calculator (misnamed "fitter"; it does not do machine learning), simulation, and analysis steps directly, without any workflow.
 They're handy for development, e.g. running under the PyCharm debugger.
-But when you use them, you're responsible for running the scripts in order and for re-running the parameter calculator after relevant code changes.
+But you're responsible for running the steps in order and for re-running the relevant steps after changes.
+Or you can delete the output directory and run the steps from the beginning.

 These scripts have command line interfaces built on Python's `argparse`, so you can use argparse features like shorter option names as long as they're unambiguous.
 Many options also have one-letter forms like `-c8` as short for `--cpus 8`.

 **NOTE:** _Use the `-h` or `--help` switch to get complete, up-to-date documentation on the command line options._ Below are just _some_ of the command line options.

-To run all the parameter calculation steps:
+To run the parameter calculator (ParCa), which is needed to prepare input data for the simulation:
 ```bash
 python runscripts/manual/runFitter.py [-h] [--cpus CPUS] [sim_outdir]
 ```

-To do a simple simulation run:
+To simulate one or more cell generations with optional variants:

 ```bash
 python runscripts/manual/runSim.py [-h] [--variant VARIANT_TYPE FIRST_INDEX LAST_INDEX] [--generations GENERATIONS] [--seed SEED] [sim_dir]